Home › Know More

-The Black Sea, also known as the Euxine Sea, is one of the major water bodies and a famous inland sea in the world.
-This marginal sea of the Atlantic Ocean, located between Eastern Europe and Western Asia, has become legendary for a long period of time.
+The Black Sea, also known as the Euxine Sea, is a marginal water body of the Atlantic Ocean located between Eastern Europe and Western Asia.

-Spread across an area of 436,400 km2, the Black is located in Eurasia, surrounded by Europe, Caucasus and Anatolia.
-The countries that share a border with the Black Sea include Romania, Turkey, Bulgaria, Ukraine, Russia, and Georgia.
+The Black Sea, which covers 436,400 km2, is located in Eurasia and is surrounded by Europe, the Caucasus, and Anatolia.
+Countries that share a border with the Black Sea include Romania, Turkey, Bulgaria, Ukraine, Russia, and Georgia.

 This body of water is also surrounded by the Pontic, Caucasus, and Crimean Mountains in the south, east and north, respectively.
 The Strandzha mountains also constrain it to the southwest and Dobrogea Plateau to the northwest.

-With a maximum depth of 2,212 m, this inland sea is a meeting point for many rivers such as the Danube, Southern Bug, Dnieper, Rioni and Dniester.
+With a maximum depth of 2,212 m, this inland sea is a meeting point for many rivers, including the Danube, Southern Bug, Dnieper, Rioni, and Dniester.

-The Black Sea connects with the Mediterranean Sea through the Bosporus Strait and then through the Sea of Marmara and the Dardanelles Strait.
-The Black Sea links with the Aegean Sea and the Sea of Crete before meeting the Mediterranean.
+The Black Sea connects with the Mediterranean Sea through the Bosporus Strait, the Sea of Marmara, and the Dardanelles Strait.
+It also links with the Aegean Sea and the Sea of Crete before meeting the Mediterranean.

-2. The Name: Why is the Black Sea called the Black sea?
+4. Why is the Black Sea Named So

-One of the best and little-known Black Sea facts is the origin of its name, which remains unclear.
-There are various theories about how this sea got to be called by this particular name.
+There are various theories about how this sea got this particular name.

 Theories suggest that before being called the Black Sea, the body of water was called an ‘‘inhospitable Sea,’ mostly because of the presence of savage tribes on its shores.